oclipa/javascript-cheat-sheet/README.md

    * The parentheses around the function are to ensure that the code within the function is contained in the private scope of the function.
    * The parentheses at the end of the function are what invokes the function.

-Common pattern to prevent collisions when importing multiple javascript files:
+Common pattern to prevent collisions when importing multiple JavaScript files:

 ```jsx
 (function () {